mail-in-a-box/mailinabox/README.md

 This is an experimental implementation of Mail-in-a-box with quotas.
 Follow the directions below to install except clone from this repository instead of the official repository.

-There is no support for quotas in control panel at the moment.
-To set quotas for a user you need to set the `quota` column for the user in the `users.sqlite` database.
+There is baisc support for quotas in the control panel now.
+To set quotas from the command line, set the `quota` column for the user in the `users.sqlite` database.
 The `quota` column is text and allows for the `M` and `G` suffixes for megabytes and gigabytes respectively.
 No spaces should be used in the quota value (e.g. `2G` or `100M`).